 In the last chapter, Bird has grown into a calm boy after training.
 He loses the ability to wander the yin and yang, leaving the cemetery and stepping into the vast world, which is extremely melancholy.
 At this time, you want to pounce on the window of the author's house with a brick in your hand and order him to write a sequel.

 The wording of this book is concise, and the length is not long, it is an out-and-out children's book.
-Throughout the book are Neil Gaiman's wild imagination, gorgeous and funny language, and exciting narrative skills.
+Throughout the book is Neil Gaiman's wild imagination, gorgeous and funny language, and exciting narrative skills.
 This is a pure growth story.

 Although it is full of ghouls, werewolves, ancient tombs, bullying, murder, and suspense, its core is the wholehearted love of Byrd’s adoptive parents, Silas’s follow-up teaching, left to right Under the kind care of the tomb, he explores the process of the world's self-understanding.